-Gender Sensitive Indicators in Media
+Gender Sensitive Indicators for Media

 The aim of UNESCO’s action relating Gender-Sensitive Indicators for Media (GSIM) is to give impetus to gender equality and women’s empowerment in and through media of all forms, irrespective of the technology used.